aftly/Flags/README.md

 ## ❔ About
 - **Flags** is a free and open source Android app for displaying various flags of the world with categorisation for descriptions and user sorting.
 Also includes a game.

 - *This app is currently in beta and is missing production properties.
-Feedback is welcome, please submit feature requests and issues via [GitHub Issues](https://github.com/aftly/Flags/issues).*
+Please submit feature requests and issues via [GitHub Issues](https://github.com/aftly/Flags/issues).*
 <br>

 ## 📸 Screenshots